 Modern.
 More than 2.2 million sq. ft. of new indoor and outdoor spaces for year-round events.

 Connected.
 Safe and easy to access, with new multi-modal connections including an RTD N Line commuter rail station, bike lanes, walking paths, and two bridges across the South Platte River connecting to the Globeville neighborhood.

 Open.
 The project will reveal and activate six acres of riverfront that has been inaccessible for generations.
 More than 20 acres of public plazas and flexible stockyards will also be available for programming.

 Historic.
 The site will include several historic buildings dating to as early as 1898.
-They include the Stadium Arena — restored and remodeled to become Denver’s first public market — and the Livestock Exchange Building, an icon of local agricultural heritage.
+They include the Stadium Arena — restored and remodeled to become Denver’s first public market — and the Exchange Building, an icon of local agricultural heritage.
 Learn more about the history of the site.